 d.
 That the Director of Portland Bureau of Transportation is delegated the authority to make changes to the district boundaries, meter rates decrease and hours of operation as needed to address immediate concerns quickly.

 e.
-The Portland Bureau of Transportation will evaluate the success of the program during the first season of Major League Soccer and provide City Council with recommendations for future adjustments to Event District parking.
+The Portland Bureau of Transportation will evaluate the success of the program during the first season of Major League Soccer and provide City Council with recommendations for future adjustments to Stadium Event District parking.

 f.
 This ordinance is binding city policy.